 An NFP may retain personal information if it still needs it for the primary purpose for which the information was collected, or a related secondary purpose.
 Accordingly, whether or not an NFP will be able to retain donor information for the purpose of tracking and managing a bequest will depend on the purpose for which it was originally collected.

-For example, if your NFP collects personal information from a donor for the purpose of processing a one-off donation, it would be difficult to argue that it needs to retain that information for a prolonged period for the purpose of tracking and managing a possible bequest from that donor.
+For example, if your NFP collects personal information from a donor for the purpose of processing a one-off donation, it would be difficult to argue that it needs to retain that information for a prolonged period for the purpose of tracking and managing a possible bequest from that donor (unless there is another reason for retaining that information.
+For example, if the NFP knows or suspects that the information may be required as evidence in court proceedings).

 Conversely, if the donor submits an intention to donate form or similar to the NFP indicating their intention to include the NFP in their will, then it is more likely to be able to retain that information for a prolonged period of time.